AkaakuHub/AudioToVideo-Discord-bot/README.md

 # Privacy Policy
 <a id="pp"></a>
-We will explain important matters about privacy protection.
+I will explain important matters about privacy protection.
 I respect the privacy of users and adhere to the following privacy policy:
 <ol>
   <li>
     Collection of User Data<br>